5 Things Every Basketball Wing Player Should Know

 As you begin to play against better competition, the defense will lock in on shutting down the other team’s best scorer.
 So that means that if you are a scorer for your team, then the defense will be keying in on you and trying to make it difficult for you to score.
 You won’t get the same looks that you were getting before; you will need to learn how to score within the offense.

 Two of the world’s best scorers are Kevin Durant and Stephen Curry, and they have both learned how to score within the offense.
-They will go one on one when needed, but the majority of their points come from within the offense, and when they are really shooting well, it is because they are scoring in the flow of the offense.
+They will go one on one when needed, but the majority of their points come from within the offense, and when they are really shooting the basketball well, it is because they are scoring in the flow of the offense.

 You may not know exactly what scoring within the offense means, so here are a few ways that you can score within the offense.
 The first way, and biggest way, to score is by using set team basketball plays that end up getting you a shot.
 This might be coming off of a down screen for a shot or using a ball screen.
 It is a specific play run for you as the scorer.
 Another way is to learn how to score by setting a screen, making a cut, spacing the floor, etc. To do this, you must read the defense and then take what they are giving you.